MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 ## Too Many Requests error in Power Automate

-If you perform too many executions in a short timeframe on a given model you may face an error: _429 – TooManyRequests_.
+If you perform too many executions in a short timeframe on a given model you may see **error: _429 – TooManyRequests_**.

-If such error happens, decrease the concurrency level of your flow.
+If this error happens, decrease the concurrency level of your flow.
 For example, if your flow is triggered by the action “When a file is created in a folder” when using the SharePoint trigger, you can reduce the degree of parallelism in the action settings.

    > [!div class="mx-imgBorder"]
    > ![Select images screen](media/too-many-requests-error-in-power-automate.gif "Reduce parallelism in Power Automate action")

-## Dependency Timeout error when using a Form Processing model in Power Automate
+## Dependency Timeout error when using a form processing model in Power Automate

-If you get a Dependency Timeout error (_408 – DependencyTimeout_) when executing a Form Processing model in Power Automate, the file you are trying to process might be too large in number of pages or size.
-If multipage, split the document to the pages you only need to process, or reduce the size of the file.
+If you get a **Dependency Timeout error (_408 – DependencyTimeout_)** when executing a form processing model in Power Automate, the file you are trying to process might be too large in number of pages or file size.
+If the file is multipage, reduce the document to just the pages you need to process, or reduce the size of the file.